Is Alcohol a Drug?

 • Liqueurs 15 to 60% ABV

 Our drug and alcohol detox program can help you safely remove the alcohol from your system so that you can participate in our recovery programs.
-Receive help in a nonjudgmental environment with the assistance of medical staff and therapists dedicated to your recovery.
+Receive help in a non-judgmental environment with the assistance of medical staff and therapists dedicated to your recovery.

 Warning Signs of Alcoholism

 Is alcohol a drug you should avoid?
 Many people drink alcohol socially with no signs of addiction.
 Others are prone to binge drinking and may become addicted if they continue to drink.
-At Recovery Ranch’s alcohol addiction treatment center, you learn new skills to deal with stress in healthy ways and resists cravings that can cause you to relapse.
+At Recovery Ranch’s alcohol addiction treatment center, you learn new skills to deal with stress in healthy ways and resist cravings that can cause you to relapse.
+You may have an alcohol use disorder if more than two of these activities apply to you:

 • Drink more alcohol than you planned